yongxing510/echarts-vue/README.md

 ## Features
 1. Simple, lightweight, efficient, scalable;
-2. Support for importing ECharts.js components on demand;
+2. Provide a feature to import Echarts.js components on demand;
-3. Support for binding events on-demand;
+3. Provide a feature to bind events on-demand;
 4. Provide an optimized resize event for updating view;
 5. Provide an extension method (invoke) to deal with the future api of echarts.